Skip to Content

 The scope of a directive can be:

-• the whole test file (use it at the top of the file),
+• the whole test file (place it at the top of the file)

-When a comment directive is used in the wrong scope, it holds no special meaning.
+When placed in the wrong scope, a comment directive holds no special meaning.

 // @tstyche fixme